| Title: | Frequency Distribution Tables, Histograms and Polygons |

 These options make the ‘fdt_cat’ very easy and flexible.

-set of parameters to format and plot the ‘fdt_cat’ object in a pretty
+set of parameters to format and plot the ‘fdt_cat’ object in a clear

 (and publishable) way.